Nicca42/Ethereum/Educational/Vyper/README.md

     def directlyVoted(addr: address) -> bool: constant
     def giveRightToVote(voter: address): modifying
     def forwardWeight(delegate_with_weight_to_forward: address): modifying

+# To then use this contract you would make a contract variable of it:
+ballotContract: Ballot

+# To then use this variable:
+ballotContract(ballotContractAddress).delegated(...
 ```

 ##### Importing and implementing external contracts